karmab/kcli/docs/index.md

 ## Deploying openshift/okd clusters

-*DISCLAIMER*: This is not supported in anyway by Red Hat.
+*DISCLAIMER*: This is not supported in anyway by Red Hat (although the end result cluster would be).

 for Openshift, the official installer is leveraged with kcli creating the vms instead of Terraform, and injecting some extra pods to provide a vip and self contained dns.

 The main benefits of deploying Openshift with kcli are:

+- Auto download openshift-install binary specified version.
 - Easy vms tuning.
 - Single workflow regardless of the target platform
 - Self contained dns.
 (For cloud platforms, cloud public dns is leveraged instead)
 - For libvirt, no need to compile installer or tweak libvirtd.
 - Vms can be connected to a physical bridge.
 - Multiple clusters can live on the same l2 network.
+- Support for disconnected registry and ipv6 networks

 ### Requirements

 - Valid pull secret (for downstream)
 - Ssh public key.
 - Write access to /etc/hosts file to allow editing of this file.
 - An available ip in your vm's network to use as *api_ip*.
 Make sure it is excluded from your dhcp server.
+An optional *ingress_ip* can be specified, otherwise api_ip will be used.
 - Direct access to the deployed vms.
 Use something like this otherwise `sshuttle -r your_hypervisor 192.168.122.0/24 -v`).
 - Target platform needs:
   - Ignition support